Dead Man's Party (Buffy the Vampire Slayer): Plot

 Willow finds Buffy packing to leave and starts berating her for all the pain and worry she caused, explaining that she and the rest of the Scoobies had tough things to deal with as well.
 Buffy and Joyce argue in the midst of the party, and Xander sides with Joyce against Buffy, while Oz tries to break it up.
-As the argument grows heated, the revenants crash through the windows and doors, causing the Scoobies to immediately stop arguing and band together to combat the threat.
+As the argument grows heated, the revenants crash through the windows and doors, causing the Scoobies — even Joyce, who grabs a weapon — to quit arguing and band together to combat the threat.
 Several guests are killed.
 In the bedroom, Willow checks Pat's pulse and finds she is dead.

 Giles tells Oz and Cordelia about the mask containing the powers of the zombie demon Ovu Mobani, which means "Evil Eye".
 Pat reanimates as a zombie and puts the mask on and becomes the demon incarnate.
-Buffy plunges a shovel into Pat's eyes, causing her to vanish along with all the other zombies.
+Buffy plunges a garden fork into Pat's eyes, causing her to vanish along with all the other zombies.
 The anger that Joyce and the other Scoobies felt towards Buffy dissipates.

 The next day, Giles tries to convince Snyder to let Buffy return.
 When he refuses, Giles applies a little intimidation.
 In the coffee shop, Willow tells Buffy about her experiences dabbling in witchcraft.
 Buffy apologizes for not being there to support her, and Willow forgives her.

+Themes

+Essayist Emily (last name not given) of the site InsectReflection.com discusses friendship, friendship done wrongly, and blame.
+First, she singles out "Anthony Steward Head's microexpressions.
+He cements his status as one of the show's truly elite actors as he is able to convey such depth of emotion with no words," then adds that he is the only sympathetic and sympathizing character here.
+"The central purpose of Dead Man's Party," she writes, "is to bring the main cast back together and tie up any emotional loose threads from the previous season."

+She concludes, wryly, that "it is difficult to sympathise with the Scoobies' point of view when the episode itself has no interest in it."